-(AC.
-E/M&IT)
+AC, E/M&IT)

 This is an introductory course in the basic commercial art skills that involve hands-on projects which may include designing logos, CD cases, T-shirts, stationery, posters, and other advertising products businesses may need.
 An introduction to computer graphic software will be taught.
-This course is available to Mott and Kettering students. although taught at Kettering High School.